Personality pairing improves human-AI collaboration: Methods

-We sampled 2,000 ads from 11,138, selecting 1–2 ads per 1,834 human-human and human-AI teams using stratified sampling.
-Ads were grouped by team type and divided into 10 strata based on human-predicted click likelihood.
-Eight ads were excluded for potential policy violations (\textit{e.g.}, violence, sexual, or drug content).
-To avoid audience overlap, 400 campaigns each ran five unique ads as split tests.
-Each campaign targeted 133 random ZIP codes with population between 10,000 and 100,000, as per the \href{https://data.census.gov/table/ACSDT5Y2020.B01003}{2020 American Community Survey}.
+The field experiment used a subset of the human-AI ads.
+We sampled 1,152 ads from the 7,266 ads produced in the human-AI lab condition using stratified random sampling based on the predicted click likelihood implied by the human ratings.
+We divided the full human-AI ad pool into 10 click-score strata spanning the ad quality distribution and sampled within those strata, rather than stratifying separately within each AI personality condition, so the selected field sample can reflect both the randomized AI traits and the quality-based sampling rule.
+Balance checks in the SI show that the selected field sample remains balanced across the five AI traits, and AI traits do not jointly predict field-sample inclusion (SI Appendix, Section~\ref{si:field_balance}).
+These ads were then deployed, alongside human-human ads, in 400 geographically non-overlapping campaigns, each with a five-ad split test, for 2,000 ads in total.
+The selected ads covered 51.7\% of human-AI lab participants (651 of 1,258), and each included participant contributed a mean of 1.77 ads.
+Eight sampled ads were excluded for potential policy violations on the X platform (\textit{e.g.}, violence, sexual, or drug content).
+Each campaign targeted 133 random ZIP codes with populations between 10,000 and 100,000, as per the \href{https://data.census.gov/table/ACSDT5Y2020.B01003}{2020 American Community Survey}.
 One-way ANOVA yielded non-significant results across ZIP codes: $F(399, 53199) = 0.954$, $p = 0.734$ for population; $F(399, 53199) = 0.973$, $p = 0.636$ for income.
 Ads were run from January 21 to February 9, 2025, with 50 campaigns active for two days each due to platform constraints.
 Campaign random effects controlled for temporal confounders.
-In our regression analyses, advertising spend was controlled for to account for auto-bidding.